botre/anki-decks/src/electricity.md

 Impedance is the opposition to the flow of current.
 It is measured in ohms (Ω).

+## Ground

+Ground is a reference point for voltage.

+It is usually the earth, but it can also be a metal object that is connected to the earth.

 ## Short circuit

 A short circuit is an electrical circuit that allows a current to travel along an unintended path with no or very low